top of page

 Tāngata o Te Wai Dive Trust

-Growing up in Hawkes Bay, I struggled in the classroom, so I sought knowledge outside.
-I became a self-employed scaffold contractor, exploring pathways to deepen my passion.
-My connection to Tangaroa led me to live in my Turangawaewae and share Tikanga and Matauranga to keep our whanau safe.
-Through my Charitable Trust, Tangata o te Wai, we offer Water Safety and Dive Education to whanau.
-I’m excited to collaborate with Mountains to Sea and share these opportunities with you!
+Growing up in Hawkes Bay, Robert struggled in a classroom setting and sought knowledge outside.
+His connection to Tangaroa led him to live on his own Turangawaewae and want to share Tikanga and Mātauranga Māori to keep our whanau safe.
+Through his Charitable Trust, Tangata o te Wai, he offers Water Safety and Dive Education to whanau.
+He is excited to share his opportunities with others!

 Based in Hawke's Bay